RajBehere0190/VaultOps-AWS-Integration/README.md

 **Features**

-Secure Secrets Management: Use HashiCorp Vault to store and manage sensitive credentials.
+1.Secure Secrets Management: Use HashiCorp Vault to store and manage sensitive credentials.

-Infrastructure as Code: Automate AWS resource creation with Terraform.
+2.Infrastructure as Code: Automate AWS resource creation with Terraform.

-Dynamic Secret Injection: Fetch secrets from Vault and apply them during resource provisioning.
+3.Dynamic Secret Injection: Fetch secrets from Vault and apply them during resource provisioning.